nvennin/test-www/procedures/Procedure_GDP_HBQIN_Outsourced Activities.md

 The Leadership Team must identify a sourcing team composed of individuals from across the organisation who reflect the type of activity being outsourced.
 The team will include a Quality representative.

 ### Head of Quality
-* Oversee and support management of Third-Party Providers
+* Oversee and support management of Third Party Providers
 * Ensure only approved Third Party Providers are used
-* Ensure that the Third-Party Providers comply with their Agreement with the company
+* Ensure that the Third Party Providers comply with their Agreement with the company
-* Approve the Change Control associated with the addition or change to a Third—Party Provider
+* Approve the Change Control associated with the addition or change to a Third Party Provider

 ### Quality
-* Manage and document the process for evaluation, qualification, approval, and periodic review and monitoring of Thirty Party Providers.
+* Manage and document the process for evaluation, qualification, approval, and periodic review and monitoring of Third Party Providers.
-* Raise a change control for introductionx/de-activation of Third Party Providers
+* Raise a change control for introduction/de-activation of Third Party Providers
 * Assist drafting of Quality Agreement as required
 * Assist in the monitoring review process